 There are a number of differences between the PC and Mac which I had to retrain myself.
-While quickly got used to right tapping the touch pad in lieu of a right click button, it took me longer to get used to the different filing system and use of folders.
-Arranging folders to the look and feel I wanted took some time.
+While quickly got used to right tapping the touchpad in lieu of a right-click button, it took me longer to get used to the different filing systems and use of folders.
+Arranging folders to the look and feel I wanted to take some time.

 Finding my way around this new filing system restrained me from loving my Mac at first, but I now find my way around effortlessly.
 It was not until I went to a net cafe to do some printing on a PC that I realised how much I now like the Mac environment.